 Thought some of you might appreciate the above still from a short skit filmed recently at Highgate Cemetery.
-It features my friend Kev Chesham, who is over in England for a few months, sorting out work and personal affairs, Redmond McWilliams of the official Highgate Cemetery Vampire Appreciation Society, myself and a few other people.
+It features my friend Kev Chesham, who is over in England for a few months, sorting out work and personal affairs, Redmond McWilliams, myself and a few other people.
 Working title: “Five Go Mad in Highgate Cemetery”.
 Will try to put up some preliminary excerpts in the next week or so.
 And no, don’t worry, we didn’t get ‘in trouble’ – far from it as you will see!

 In other news, I am giving a talk in September which I hope some of you will attend.

 Actually two – the ASSAP conference on Sep 7th in Bath which I may have mentioned here before, and a talk for London Haunts and Horrors in conjunction with the Spooky Isles on Sep 23rd.
 They are both Highgate ‘vampire’ related, and I will be throwing fresh light on the mysterious goings on and the inter-rivalry which surrounded the events at Highgate Cemetery in North London (and still apparently does!)

 My second talk in September is at The Green pub in Clerkenwell on the 23rd which is a Monday.
 You can read more about it here: https://www.spookyisles.com/highgate-vampire-fact-david-farrant/ There are lots of people going and it seems as though it is going to be a very friendly and sociable event (we are even planning a humorous ‘Highgate Vampire’ themed pub quiz to end the night with).
 And hopefully there will be a few surprise speakers too!